WELCOME TO THE GTS ALUMNI ELECTIONS 2014

 Board of Trustees -- 3 year Terms

-Click here and you will be taken to the ballot on a secure third-party survey service where you can cast a "Yes" vote for each of the nominees, or you can choose to enter a "Write-In" vote.
-The poll will close at 12 Noon EST on Monday, November 4, 2013.
+Click here and you will be taken to the ballot on a secure third-party survey service where you can choose to cast a "Yes" vote for any or all of the nominees, or you can choose to enter a "Write-In" vote.
+The poll will close at 12 Noon EST on Monday, November 3, 2014.